manav03panchal/manavmanav.xyz/about.markdown

 My name's _`Manav`_.
 I'm a senior at the _`University of Alberta, Canada`_, where I'm pursuing a _`BSc Specialization in Computing Science`_.

-I'm enjoy all things code!
+I enjoy all things code!
 From Infrastructure to DevOps to Software Development.

 Previously, I worked at **QBoost**, a Laboratory QMC company, as a Database Developer Intern.
 There, I got my hands dirty building their customizable platform that adapted to each client's unique needs.